magic/core/README.md

 ##### 0.0.37
 * config: IGNORED_STATIC can be a string.
 * config: items in IGNORED_STATIC do not have to start with a dot. will be added if it is missing.
+* babel errors tell us to run `npm run format` to find the source of the error.
+Sourcemaps tbd
+* build worker process should always exit with process.exit(1), not panic.

 ##### 0.0.38 - unreleased
 ...